From visual fatigue to visual excellence

 • Subtle color variations that can mask real defects

-• Complex geometrical shapes requiring multiple-angle inspection
+• Complex geometric shapes requiring inspection from multiple angles

 • Hundreds of different shades and finishes to master